udexon/DUDE/DUNIIX_Future.md

 Bill Gates may be able to control COVID, but he still lost to FSR.
 DUNIIX can beat him again by making government and corporation transparent with DUCT.

+From discovery of fire in the primitive age, to heliocentrism, knowledge brings progress.

+DUNIIX is based on knowledge of cryptography and stack machine, ....

 <hr>

 ## Uneditied Notes